 They still live in hope that the old situation might come back.
-They expect that other people will notice their needs.
+They think that other people will notice their needs.
 They are quite open in their shortcomings and areas of need, expecting that others will be touched and feel moved to provide for them.
 They count on the sympathy and compassion of others to feel sorry for the underdog.
-They don’t openly ask for help or take what they need, relying instead on charity and compassion.
-They will only ask directly if it becomes obvious that other people don’t realise their need.
+They do not openly ask for help or take what they need, relying instead on charity and compassion.
+They will only ask directly if it becomes obvious that other people do not realise their need.
 Then they may even start to beg quite openly.

-They only occasionally deem it necessary to have direct contact with other people, but they can be very indignant when others don’t realise their needs.
+They only occasionally deem it necessary to have direct contact with other people but they can be very indignant when others do not realise their needs.

-They try to lure people into helping them, to give them those things which they were accustomed to, and whether this is based on reality or on pure fantasy is immaterial.
-They often have the feeling they that they don’t have any rights, that they are merely being tolerated.
+They try to lure people into helping them, to give them those things which they were accustomed to and whether this is based on reality or on pure fantasy is immaterial.
+They often have the feeling that they do not have any rights, that they are merely being tolerated.

 Now that the case is more or less lost, they try to dive into the whole thing on a deeper level.
 They are unable to exert any direct influence, so they escape into a philosophical review of everything that has been happening.
 Or they may try to look at what is left at a deeper level.

 Memories are wonderful things because they are so flexible.
-Anything that wasn’t really all that nice can be reshaped into something much better.
+Anything that was not really all that nice can be reshaped into something much better.
 Theorising and fantasising are very characteristic at this stage.

 Anything that has disappeared in real life can be brought to life again in the telling of the story.
 So they talk a lot about the past, about all the things they lost because of other people’s faults.

-These stories often become castles in the air, you can’t separate truth from fantasy anymore.
-It is their way of boosting their self-worth a little bit, because there is precious little left of it in real life.
+These stories often become castles in the air, you cannot separate truth from fantasy anymore.
+It is their way of boosting their self-worth a little bit because there is precious little left of it in real life.